hyperbolic-time-chamber/full-stack-js-practice/2-mysql-crud/README.md

 Run `mysql -u root < database-mysql/schema.sql` in your terminal to create your schema once you've written them out in schema.sql

-To run tests for No ORM, run `npm run test:no-orm`
+To run tests for No ORM, ensure your server is running and run `npm run test:no-orm`.

 ### Sequelize

 Make sure to uncomment all items in server.js and routes.js pertaining to Sequelize and hide the items

-To run tests for Sequelize, run `npm run test:sequelize`
+To run tests for Sequelize, ensure your server is running and run `npm run test:sequelize`.